Local tennis teams fall in North Platte

 Davis and Bolinger went 1-1 and Newman went 0-2 in the championship round.

-“We did okay; it was a learning day for us.
-Cami Newman had a really good day, she went 2-3 at No. 2 (singles) and she actually tied for first in her division, then there were some tiebreaker things and she ended up third, putting her into a different bracket,” Gering coach Ron Swank said.
-“Our No. 2 doubles team had two wins out of five so that’s not too bad and our No. 1 single had a tough day overall.”
+“We did OK; it was a learning day for us.
+Cami Newman had a really good day.
+She went 2-3 at No. 2 (singles) and she actually tied for first in her division.
+Then there were some tiebreaker things and she ended up third, putting her into a different bracket,” Gering coach Ron Swank said.
+“Our No. 2 doubles team had two wins out of five so that’s not too bad, and our No. 1 single had a tough day overall.”

 No. 1 doubles saw Alliance’s Brooklyn Branstiter and Karlie Jensen get a win over the pair from Hastings as the teams from Scottsbluff and Gering couldn’t get a win.
 Gering’s Maia Swan and Jaylei Cervantes got a win in the championship.
 Alliance also got a win and Scottsbluff’s Aubrey Barrett and Alyssa Mendoza won their two matches.